Back to School: 4 Injury Prevention Tips for Young Athletes

 2. Fuel your school-age child with the right nutrition to prevent injuries

 Nutrition is another very important part of a sports performance and injury prevention program for your young athletes.
 As a parent, you can guide your children regarding what foods they put into their bodies allowing them to make informed decisions throughout the day.
 Remind them that a balanced diet including fruits, vegetables, nuts, whole grains, and proteins is an important contribution to an injury prevention program for athletes and provides the proper energy they need to perform well .
 Athletes tend to burn calories faster and therefore they need to keep replacing that burned energy with proper foods for replenishment.
 In addition, proper hydration is essential for injury prevention in high school athletes and other young athletes.
 Water helps remove toxins that lead to inflammation and helps lubrication of joints preventing aches and pains.
-Your athlete should be drinking at least 8-10 glasses of water per day (a logical equation to use is to divide your athlete’s body weight in half and drink 1 ounce per pound of body weight) as part of their injury prevention program for athletes.
+Your athlete should be drinking at least 8-10 glasses of water per day.
+A logical equation to use is to divide your athlete’s body weight in half and drink 1 ounce per pound of body weight.
+This is part of an injury prevention program for athletes.

 3. Stay educated on injury prevention exercises and ideas for athletes!

 Education regarding injury prevention for a school-age child is critical for not only the athlete but also for coaches and parents.
 Many children come off of a relaxing summer with not much intense activity and then ramp up too quickly into their sport.
 This can lead to overuse injuries that could have been avoided.
-It is important to seek out education by a physical therapist or trainer for your children to learn what injury prevention exercises for athletes they should be doing prior to their sports season starting to make sure that they have put appropriate work and conditioning to prepare them for the intense activity to come.
+It is important to seek out education by a physical therapist or trainer for your children to learn what injury prevention exercises.
+Athletes should be doing injury prevention exercises prior to their sports season.
+This will help to make sure that they have put appropriate work and conditioning to prepare them for the intense activity to come.

 In addition, children are constantly growing and need to re-learn how to move with their new limb lengths and body masses.
 They may be trying a completely new sport, or may not be prepared for the demands of their existing sport with their new growing body.
 Therefore, it is important to seek out a physical therapist prior to participation and ask for a pre-participation screening.
 Many Physical Therapy companies offer pre-screening clinics for young athletes as a method of injury prevention to help identify mechanical issues or weaknesses that could lead to injuries.
 Stretches and strengthening injury prevention exercises for athletes are taught to them to help combat these at-risk areas and keep them healthy.